 Medium – $50,000 – Quito, Ecuador

 For the medium budget option in South America, we land in Quito, Ecuador.
 Here you can go all out on a location independent luxury splurge and rent a stunning Airbnb with world-class amenities for under $1300 USD per month.
-I lived in this exact apartment for several months during 2019.
+I lived in this exact apartment for several months in 2019.

 Not only does the apartment have a great view but it includes a pool, sauna, gym, squash courts, movie theater, and even a bowling alley!
 Location is everything as well and with a coffee shop mere steps away, a market for basic groceries a few steps further, shops, bars, and restaurants just outside the door, and the Central Park of Quito, Parque Carolina, just a 10 minute walk away, you’re right in the center of everything.